Frequently asked questions

 Yes.
 EMDR is well-researched and widely used.
 Some people feel tired or emotional after a session, but this usually fades quickly.
 We will always use grounding tools to make sure you leave sessions feeling steady and supported.

-Counseling Support for Parents
+Counseling Support for Couples

 Parenting can feel overwhelming, and many parents struggle with wondering if they are doing it “right.”
 This therapy is for anyone who wants to be more present, intentional, and confident in their parenting.
 We will explore your hopes for your family, the challenges you’re facing, and patterns that keep showing up.
 Together, we’ll work through past experiences that may be impacting how you parent today and create a plan that supports you at each stage of your child’s life.